dasiths/VibeCodingBreadcrumbDemo/README.md

 ## How It Works: Agent Instructions

 The AI agent operating within this repository is expected to follow a specific set of rules and protocols defined in its prompt (often configured within the AI tool's settings or provided at the start of an interaction).

+See the [full prompt](.github/copilot-instructions.md) for more details.

 Key aspects of these instructions include:

 1.  **Domain Knowledge Integration:**
     * The agent uses files within `.github/.copilot/domain_knowledge` as the authoritative source for understanding the project's context, entities, workflows, and language.